 With the advancing Union lines and the threat of a yellow fever epidemic that ravaged the city of Wilmington during the fall of 1862, Mary Ann evacuated her children to Owensville, Sampson County, NC.
 Her widowhood was referenced in a Confederate map listing her as Miss Foy on the property lines of Poplar Grove in Scotts Hill, as seen in the above illustration by William Benjamin Blackford.
 Also note the location of the Artillery Camp just north of Miss Foy’s home.

-In March of 1864, Mary Ann hired out seventeen slaves, five of which were young girls, bringing a revenue of $2,395.50.
-Those slaves included:
+In March of 1864, Mary Ann hired out seventeen enslaved persons, five of which were young girls, bringing a revenue of $2,395.50.
+Those enslaved included:

 |Israel & wife||125.00|